 Ice is the solid state of water.
 The term can also be used with an adjective, to indicate an ice-like substance that is the solid state of some other material that is normally liquid or gas (e.g., dry ice).
 The term water ice is sometimes used to avoid ambiguity.

-Ice consists of water molecules (two Hydrogen (H) atoms covalently bonded to an Oxygen (O) atom) with Hydrogen Bonds (Electrostatic Bond, a bond between oppositely-charged ions) to the oxygen atom of another molecule.
-Ice is essentially water molecules stuck to each other (the type of Adsorption called Physisorption).
+Ice consists of water molecules (two hydrogen atoms covalently bonded to an oxygen atom) with hydrogen bonds (electrostatic bond, a bond between oppositely-charged ions) to the oxygen atom of another molecule.
+Ice is essentially water molecules stuck to each other (the type of adsorption called physisorption).